Marks3Kids/fifa-2026-world-cup-app/README.md

-# FIFA 2026 World Cup Mobile Companion App
+# 2026 World Cup Mobile Companion App

-A premium mobile-first web application for the FIFA 2026 World Cup.
+A premium mobile-first web application for the 2026 World Cup.